bentoml/BentoML/docs/source/concepts.rst

     BentoML's :code:`YataiService` does not provide any kind of authentication.
-To secure your deployment, we recommend only make the server accessable within your VPC.
+To secure your deployment, we recommend only make the server accessable within your VPC for you data science team to have access.

-    BentoML team also provides hosted YataiService for enterprise teams, that has all the security best practices built-in. `Contact us <mailto:contact@bentoml.ai>`_ if you're interested in learning more.
+    BentoML team also provides hosted YataiService for enterprise teams, that has all the security best practices built-in, to bootstrap the end-to-end model mangement and model serving deployment workflow. `Contact us <mailto:contact@bentoml.ai>`_ to learn more about our offerings.